micmejia/bible-dump/NKJV/Genesis/Gen 13.md

 And the Lord said to Abram, after Lot had separated from him: "Lift your eyes now and look from the place where you are--northward, southward, eastward, and westward;

 ###### 15
-for all the land which you see I give to you and your [^c]descendants forever.
+for all the land which you see I give to you and your descendants forever.

 ###### 16
 And I will make your descendants as the dust of the earth; so that if a man could number the dust of the earth, _then_ your descendants also could be numbered.